Recipes

 • 3rd argument: A number, the number of ticks that the pot must boil for

-• 4th argument: A number, the temperature °C that the pot must be above to start boiling
+• 4th argument: A number, the temperature, in °C, that the pot must get to in order to start boiling/start processing the recipe

 Example